kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Cluster creation workflow
- 1. The controller will attach the `powervs.cluster.x-k8s.io/owner: <cluster-name>` and `powervs.cluster.x-k8s.io/cluster-uuid: UUID` tag to the created resources.
+ 1. The controller will attach the `powervs.cluster.x-k8s.io/cluster-uuid: UUID` tag to the created resources.
  2. If user tags are set in the spec, they will be attached to the resources.
  In diagram resources represents all the cloud resources that will be created during cluster creation.For all the resources similar follow will be followed.
 ![add-tag-workflow.png](../images/add-tag-workflow.png)

 ### Cluster Deletion workflow
-The controller will only delete the resources which are having tags `powervs.cluster.x-k8s.io/owner: <cluster-name>` and `powervs.cluster.x-k8s.io/cluster-uuid: UUID` attached to it.
+The controller will only delete the resources which are having tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` attached to it.
 ![delete-tag-workflow.png](../images/delete-tag-workflow.png)

 #### TransitGatway Deletion workflow